 But this technology is also useful in surveillance.
 Hangzhou-based firm HikVision, a leader in the field of industrial cameras and sensors, is also a specialist in the manufacture of cutting-edge CCTV cameras.
 HikVision’s biggest shareholder is a Chinese state-owned company, China Electronics Technology Group, which is finding uses for its products in monitoring the populace and spotting early signs of civil unrest – a key priority of Xi Jinping’s government.

 “The Chinese state is driving a lot of this innovation,” says Max Burns, senior industrials research analyst at Aviva Investors.
 “The need to monitor citizens in both public spaces and the internet is driving big growth in AI and facial recognition.
-HikVision has developed facial-recognition software that can identify an unknown face in a crowd and zero in on it.
+HikVision has developed superior facial-recognition software that can identify an unknown face in a crowd and zero in on it.
 The company has attracted investment from the government as well as a lot of AI automation-focused equity funds.”

 Beijing has developed close relationships with China’s trio of internet giants, Baidu, Alibaba and Tencent (the so-called BATs), for similar reasons.
 Unlike the big technology companies in the West – which have engaged in standoffs with governments over the sharing of user data in recent years – the BATs routinely provide information on customers’ online behaviour to the state, adding to the 42 billion internet records the government collects directly each month.3